Shock as Trump backs Putin on election meddling at summit

 At the news conference, Trump was invited by reporters to offer any criticism of Russia but he repeatedly declined.
 Asked if Russia was at all to blame for the poor ties, he said: “I hold both countries responsible.
 I think the U.S. has been foolish.
 We’ve all been foolish,” he said, before veering into discussion about his election victory.

-“I beat Hillary Clinton easily and frankly we beat her…We won that race and it’s a shame that there can be even a little bit of a cloud over it,” he said.
+“I beat Hillary Clinton easily and frankly we beat her ... we won that race and it’s a shame that there can be even a little bit of a cloud over it,” he said.

 Trump’s warm words for Russia were a marked contrast from the past week when he repeatedly rebuked traditional U.S. allies at a summit of NATO and during a visit to Britain.